 Gamut Claw

 Gamut Claw is the bounded execution worker in the Gamut operating stack.
-It executes approved tasks, but does not directly access Gamut records, databases, credentials, customer tools or model providers.
+It executes approved AI tasks, but does not directly own policy, databases, credentials, customer tools or model-provider access.

 Claw does not receive customer credentials or model-provider keys.
 Runtime access is mediated through Gateway and environment-backed references.